agorf/dyndns53/README.md

 ## Configuration

-First, register a domain name if you haven't already.

-Log in to the [AWS management console][] and follow the steps below.
+Register a domain name, if you haven't already.
+Then log in to the [AWS management console][] and follow the steps below.

 [AWS management console]: https://console.aws.amazon.com/